Guidelines for Graduate Academic Certificates

 - registration and enrollment in a graduate degree program at Berkeley;

-- a program of study consisting of a minimum of three graduate-level courses and/or ninety hours of instruction, the content of which is reviewed and favorably supported following the administering unit’s normal process for review of new course and program proposals; each of these courses must be completed with a B grade or higher;
+- a program of study consisting of a minimum of three graduate-level courses and/or ninety hours of instruction (equivalent to 6 units), the content of which is reviewed and favorably supported following the administering unit’s normal process for review of new course and program proposals; each of these courses must be completed with a B grade or higher;

 - inclusion of a required course that synthesizes aspects of the subject(s) of the program;